 Summon Flesh Wurm: Summons an immobile wurm that does damage.
 The wurm can also be sacrificed to teleport to it and poison foes surrounding it.
 It’s a decent damage option for single-target situations, but I usually prefer Corrosive Poison Cloud for the poison and weakness.

 Wells: Wells are amazing utility.
 When traited for them, they are probably the best support a Necromancer can bring.
 They also drop dark combo fields, which gives blind on blast finishers (Putrid Mark) and life steal on projectiles (Necrotic Grasp).
-However, using them comes at the cost of damage since they typically replace Blood is Power and Epidemic over Signet of Undeath since a revive is always useful and great utility.
+I’ll usually replace Blood Is Power with a well during encounters in which a specific well is useful.

-Well of Darkness: Player-based AOE that blinds every second for 5 seconds with a 1-minute default cooldown.
-Amazing for packs of mobs, particularly in the Cliffside fractal.
+Well of Darkness: Player-based AOE that blinds every second for 5 seconds with a 50-second default cooldown.
+Amazing for packs of mobs, particularly in the cliffside fractal.
 When properly traited, it also applies protection for ranged mobs if dropped on party members.

-Well of Power: Player-based AOE that removes one condition on allies and the necromancer every second for 5 seconds, and each condition removed turns into a boon, with a 1-minute default cooldown.
+Well of Power: Player-based AOE that removes one condition on allies and the necromancer every second for 5 seconds, and each condition removed turns into a boon, with a 50-second default cooldown.
 For a full list of how the conditions are converted, click here.
 This is probably the best option for a necromancer looking for party-wide condition removal.
-It is particularly useful on the Legendary Imbued Shaman in the grawl fractal because it turns its nearly constant burn into aegis, giving more survivability for a fight that desperately requires it.
+It’s particularly useful on the Legendary Imbued Shaman in the volcanic fractal because it can convert burning, which is applied to anyone who stands still during that fight, to aegis.
+(One good trick for that fight: Drop Well of Power, purposely stand still to get burned and soak in the converted aegis.)

 Summon Flesh Golem: Summons a pet that does decent damage.
 The AI for the pet can be really stupid, and the pet dies a lot more than I would like.
 But it generally attacks whatever the necromancer is attacking and does decent damage, effectively acting as a big damage-over-time skill.
 It also has a useful knockdown.
 This is my typical elite skill.

 Plague: Turns the necromancer into a virulent cloud that can apply conditions.
-This is really only useful for the AOE blind and massive boost in toughness because it doesn’t enough bleeds to make up for the loss of AOE bleed application from scepter and dagger or staff.
-The AOE blind is amazing, however, on packs of mobs, particularly on trash in the Cliffside and Ascalonian fractals.
+This is really only useful for the AOE debuffing and massive boost in toughness because it doesn’t enough bleeds to make up for the loss of AOE bleed application from scepter and dagger or staff.
+The AOE blind and weakness are amazing, however, on packs of mobs, particularly on trash in the cliffside, Ascalonian and dredge fractals.

 Armor, Weapons, and Trinkets:

 I stick with rabid stat combination, or condition damage, precision, and toughness.
 The precision is good because it turns the Barbed Precision trait and Superior Sigil of Earth into huge damage boosts.
 The toughness is good for two reasons: First, it’s a great boost to survivability, which is vastly underrated in dungeons where some damage is too difficult or downright impossible to avoid.
-Second, the toughness interacts with consumables and the full set of Superior Rune of the Undead to provide a decent boost to condition damage.
+Second, the toughness interacts with consumables to provide a decent boost to condition damage.

 There is one downside to the rabid set-up: Enemies have a higher chance of attacking — or “aggroing” — whoever has the most toughness.
 So if a condition necromancer with full rabid gear is in a squishy group, enemies will focus the necromancer more than other players.
 In my experience, it’s not a big deal.
 For others, moving around more often to deal with the extra enemy attention could become tiresome; for these people, dropping some toughness for another stat — such as power — could be a good idea.
 Still, this should only be a problem in a faulty group set-up.

 There is also a case for precision, power, and condition damage gear if survivability isn’t an issue for whatever reason.
 Power does not benefit conditions, but necromancers have enough direct damage for it to be a decent direct-damage boost.
-Still, even without a full set of Superior Rune of the Undead, this stat combination has less overall condition damage than the rabid stat combination because it prioritizes precision over condition damage and power.
+Still, this stat combination has less overall condition damage than the rabid stat combination because it prioritizes precision over condition damage and power.

 Tips for Gearing Up: